Sunoo/homebridge-dafang-mqtt-republish/README.md

 Note that this plugin itself does not expose any devices to HomeKit.

 ### Installation
-1. Install homebridge using `npm install -g homebridge`.
+1. Install Homebridge using the [official instructions](https://github.com/homebridge/homebridge/wiki).
-2. Install homebridge-camera-ffmpeg using `npm install -g homebridge-camera-ffmpeg`.
+2. Install homebridge-camera-ffmpeg using `sudo npm install -g homebridge-camera-ffmpeg --unsafe-perm`.
-2. Install this plugin using `npm install -g homebridge-dafang-mqtt-republish`.
+3. Install this plugin using `sudo npm install -g homebridge-dafang-mqtt-republish`.
-3. Update your configuration file.
+4. Update your configuration file.
 See configuration sample below.

 ### Configuration
 Edit your `config.json` accordingly.
 Configuration sample: